A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Discussion for Future Opportunities

-Since the basis function of Fourier transform is fix (e.g., trigonometric function and wavelet function), the extracted frequency features are domain invariant.
+The basis functions used in frequency transformation, such as sine, cosine, and wavelet functions, are fixed across different domains.
+As a result, the frequency features extracted through these basis functions are domain-invariant.
 In other words, the features are insensitive to unexpected noise or to changing conditions.

-To mitigate the limitation, few previous works combine Fourier analysis with the learning ability of neural network. mWDN~\cite{WangWLW_kdd_2018} proposes a wavelet-based neural network structure , in which all parameters can be fine-turned to fit training data of different learning tasks. \cite{Khan_nips_2018} proposes a method to efficiently optimize the parameters of the spectral decomposition based on the wavelet transform in a neural network framework. \cite{pnas_2022} mimics the fast DWT cascade architecture utilising the deep learning framework.
-These methods have shown promising performances, and in future, combination of Fourier transform with deep learning deserves further investigating.
+Few previous works combine frequency transformation with the learning ability of neural networks. \cite{Khan_nips_2018} proposes a method to efficiently optimize the parameters of the spectral decomposition based on the wavelet transform in a neural network framework. \cite{pnas_2022} mimics the fast DWT cascade architecture utilizing the deep learning framework.
+These methods have shown promising performances, and in the future, the combination of frequency transformation with deep learning deserves further investigation.